jedioutcast55/IDS6938-SimulationTechniques/Homework2/Readme.md

 ##Part 1: Empirical Tests of Randomness (20 pts).
 We looked at different ways to generate [pseudo-random numbers](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) and [quasi random numbers](https://en.wikipedia.org/wiki/Low-discrepancy_sequence).
 Generating random numbers are crucial to Discrete-Event simulations which rely on random variables and stochastic processes.
 This problem explores different random number generators, distributions, and statistics.
 Different [C++ pseudo-random numbers engines are instantiated](http://www.cplusplus.com/reference/random/) already for you.
 Also a a wide variety of standard distributions are implemented.
 Two quasi random number generators are also provided.
 * **(a) - 3pts:** Output the results of five different random number engines, using a uniform distribution for values between [0-100].
 Generate useful charts and statistics from the output to analyze how uniform these values truly are.
 You are expected to look at some advanced statistics and test, for example: tests like the Kolmogorov-Smirnov test, Chi-square test, Autocorrelation test, and Spearman’s Rank Correlation Coefficient are a few examples of ones your could use.)
+I will be using the following pseudo-random geneartor number engines:
+ 1) mt19937_64
+ 2) knuth_b
+ 3) minstd_rand
+ 4) ranlux48
+ 5) Quasi-sobolo
+ The code use for this part resides under the Discrete2 folder.
+The code for the first four engines resides in random.cpp and for Quadi-sobolo it start on quasi.cpp.

 * **(b) - 2pts:**  Vary *N* (amount of samples).
 How do things change.
 * **(c) - 3pts:** Fix a random engine of your choice from part (a), and now vary five different [distributions](http://www.cplusplus.com/reference/random/) for just the psedo-random numbers.
 Again, analyze your results with graphs and statistics of choice.
 * **(d)- 4pts:** Generate random numbers in two-dimensions for a unit square.
 Plot the results for the different random number engines.
 The vertical axis should vary N in increasing order.
 The horizontal axis should show of the random number engines.